-Process: Decision Points:
+Process:

-The item before the Council is for approval of a LUMO Text Amendment.
-The Council must consider whether one or more of the three findings for enactment of the LUMO Text Amendment applies: 1.
-To correct a manifest error in the chapter; or 2.
-Because of changed or changing conditions in a particular area or in the jurisdiction generally; or 3.
+The item before the Council requests approval of a LUMO Text Amendment.
+The Council must consider whether one or more of the three findings for enactment of the LUMO Text Amendment applies:

+- 1. To correct a manifest error in the chapter; or - 2.
+Because of changed or changing conditions in a particular area or in the jurisdiction generally; or - 3.
 To achieve the purposes of the Comprehensive Plan.

+Decision Points:

-Establish a new a Residential-Community Priority- Conditional Zoning District (R-CP-CZD) Adopt a streamlined Community Priority Process for Affordable Housing Development Review that will allow for Council action on a Conditional Zoning District (CZD) application within six months of submission Modify development regulations related to common site constraints for affordable housing developments.
+- 1. Establish a new a Residential-Community Priority-Conditional Zoning District (R-CP-CZD) - 2.
+Adopt a streamlined Community Priority Process for Affordable Housing Development Review that will allow for Council action on a Conditional Zoning (CZ) application within six months of submission. - 3.
+Modify development regulations related to common site constraints for affordable housing developments.

-Taxt Amondmonty